SubodhSingh8543/panorbit/README.md

 The profile home page provides comprehensive details about a selected user, enabling users to learn more about the chosen profile.

-### 3. Change/Add Profile
+### 3. Maps

-This feature allows users to change their profile information and access various essential functionalities, ensuring a seamless user experience.
+This feature allows users to see there respective location on google maps

 ### 4. Chat Box